 “Have you become like this?
 Do you see yourself, abiding within yourself, in pure solitude?
 Does nothing now remain to shatter that interior unity, nor anything cling to your authentic self?
 Are you entirely that sole true light which is not contained by space, not confined to any circumscribed form, not diffused as something without term, but ever immeasurable as something greater than all measure and something more than all quantity?
 Do you see yourself in this state?
 Then you have become vision itself.

 “Be of good heart.
 Remaining here, you have ascended aloft.
 You need a guide no longer.
 Strain and see.”
-(Plotinus in Elmer O’Brien, Essential Plotinus, 40-3.)
+(Plotinus in Elmer O’Brien, ed., The Essential Plotinus.
+Representative Treatises from the Enneads.
+Toronto: New American Library, 1964, 40-3.)